PremoWeb/chadburn/README.md

 Chadburn's primary feature is its ability to execute commands directly within Docker containers.
 Utilizing Docker's API, Chadburn mimics the behavior of [`exec`](https://docs.docker.com/reference/commandline/exec/), enabling commands to run inside active containers.
 Additionally, it allows for command execution in new containers, which are destroyed after use.

+Chadburn also supports variable substitution in job commands, allowing you to reference container information dynamically using syntax like `{{.Container.Name}}` and `{{.Container.ID}}`.
+This makes it easier to create reusable job configurations that can interact with containers without hardcoding their names or IDs.

 ---

 ## Configuration